acanadil/LauzRaspberry/README.md

 ## Backend

-To exectute the backend code, you need to have the following libraries installed:
+To exectute the backend code, you need to have the following libraries installed: HOLA

 - gpiozero
 - rpi-lgpio